01 of 04

 The Horseshoe has lots of things to do in the high season.
 It is a good choice for families with children thanks to its calm waters, but also home to romantic Insólito Boutique Hotel.
 The left corner has bars and nightlife.

 - Ponta da Lagoinha

-A must-visit for geology professionals or aficionados, the beach has rocks that are over 520 million years old.
-Waves crashing on the rocks make it unsafe for swimming.
+A must-visit for geology professionals or aficionados, this beach has rocks that are over 520 million years old.
+Waves crashing on the rocks make it unsafe for swimming though.

 The pretty, but tiny beach can be reached via an unmarked trail in the woods (about five minutes) from Forno.
 It is known to have rough waters.

 - Praia do Forno